ogmaribel/Citi-Bike-analysis-with-Tableu/README.md

 The zipcode was added using the library 'uszipcode'.

+The age was calculated substracting the year selected - the birth year.

 The following link contains the Tableu file with the details of this project.
 The plots are summarized in several dashboards that are described below.
 File link: https://public.tableau.com/profile/maribel.ojeda#!/vizhome/Citi-BikeTableuDashboards/Summer_hrs?publish=yes